UniversalDependencies/docs/_2016-09-05--06-prague/mwe.md

 # Multiword Expressions in UD v2

-Since UD does not allow "words with spaces" (but see a partly new proposal under [word segmentation](word-segmentation.html)), even completely fixed multiword expressions must be annotated with (dummy) dependency labels.
+Since UD does not allow "words with spaces" (but see a partly new proposal under [word segmentation](word-segmentation.html)), even completely fixed multiword expressions must be annotated with (dummy) dependency relations.
 To improve annotation consistency, we propose the following changes for v2:

 * Rename [u-dep/mwe]() to **fixed** and make clear that this should only be used for completely fixed expressions
 * Change the direction of arrows (right-to-left instead of left-to-right) for consistency with other non-dependency relations (see [semantic categories](semantic-categories.html))